 - Total sales during 2023 of the parent company, domestic or foreign (if any), are less than $120 million and annual production volume of a qualifying chemical substance does not exceed 100,000 lbs at any individual plant site.
 If the annual production volume of the chemical substance at any particular site is more than 100,000 lbs, the manufacturer is required to report for that particular site.

 The CDR regulation requires all companies to report data electronically using e-CDRweb, the CDR web-based reporting tool, and EPA's Central Data Exchange (CDX) system.
 Those individuals involved with completing the CDR Form U using e-CDRweb can register in CDX at any time.

 Businesses required to comply with the CDR regulation should have a thorough understanding of the TSCA Inventory and the criteria used to determine the listing of a substance on the TSCA Inventory.

 - Authorized Official: An Authorized Official has the ability to create, amend, unlock, and submit the Chemical Data Report (CDR) form electronically to EPA.
-The Authorized Official also has the ability to assign Supports (including Agents) to individual sites.
+The Authorized Official is able to assign Supports (including Agents) to individual sites.

-- Agent: An Agent has the ability to create, amend, and/or unlock the Chemical Data Report (CDR) form electronically to EPA.
-The Agent has the ability to submit only amended forms to EPA.
+- Agent: An Agent is able to create, amend, and/or unlock the Chemical Data Report (CDR) form electronically to EPA.
+The Agent is able to submit only amended forms to EPA.

-- Support: An Support has the ability to modify any unlocked form that he/she is assigned to by the Authorized Official.
+- Support: A Support has the ability to modify any unlocked form that he/she is assigned to by the Authorized Officeal.

 Visit the Chemical Safety and Pesticide Programs (CSPP) CDX Registration Guide for more information on registration.
 If you have any technical issues or problems regarding CDX registration, please contact the CDX Help Desk at email@example.com or 888-890-1995.
 International callers who wish to contact the Help Desk should call 970-494-5500.